-The Center's project is an interdisciplinary collaborative that explores the history, operation, policies, and impact of the California Coastal Commission.
+This project of the Bill Lane Center is an interdisciplinary collaborative that explores the history, operation, policies and impact of the California Coastal Commission.

 The Commission was created by a 1972 public initiative aimed at regulating development along the state's 1,100 mile coastline.
 It is charged with regulating all development and economic activity, while also securing greater public access and environmental protection.
 The Commission’s work, spanning the last three decades of the twentieth century, came at a crucial point in American environmentalism, and offers a unique and significant lens to study various aspects of environmental politics in California and the American West.

-The historical portion of this project seeks to uncover the history of the Commission, tracing how it changed over time, as well as its contributions to environmental policy—both past and present.
-The history project aims to chart the changing political facets of environmentalism over the decades, and explore the ever-shrinking middle ground as the Commission sought to navigate between the vying interests of business, environmental groups, politicians, and citizens over one of the most desirable coastlines in the western hemisphere.
+The historical portion of this project seeks to uncover the history of the Commission, tracing how it changed over time, as well as its contributions to environmental policy — both past and present.
+The history project aims to chart the changing political facets of environmentalism over the decades, and explore the ever-shrinking middle ground as the Commission sought to navigate the vying interests of business, environmental groups, politicians and citizens over one of the most desirable coastlines in the western hemisphere.

 The empirical analysis portion of the project is gathering and evaluating Local Coastal Programs (LCPs), which are development guidelines prepared by local communities in the coastal zone and certified by the Coastal Commission.